-Make your very own Homemade Grown Up Hamburger Helper.
+Make your very own Homemade Hamburger Helper with beef and pasta.
 Skip the boxed stuff and all the preservatives, and instead fill your meal with tender pasta, succulent ground beef, and melty cheddar cheese.
 You will probably have most of the ingredients on hand and your family is going to LOVE it!
-Upgrade to this easy cheesy beef and pasta skillet.
+A one pot/one skillet recipe that is perfect for weeknight meals.

 Please note that some of my blog posts here at Little Home in the Making may contain affiliate links.
 If you make a purchase through these links, I will get a small commission at no additional cost to you.
 Please see my Disclaimer for more information.